 At the BScSS we aim to train students who are not only capable of discussing complex problems, but who can also effectively study those problems.
 That is why a considerable part of the curriculum is devoted to acquiring some of the key methods deployed by the social sciences from statistical analysis to interviewing and from participant observation to content analysis.
 Through a combination of theoretical lectures and hands-on exercises you will learn to formulate key research problems and pick the techniques that are best suited to solving them.

-There is no doubt that Bachelors of Sciences in Social Sciences (BScSS) will stand out on the labour market.
-However, the biggest added value of the program lies in paving the way for ambitious follow-up trajectories, such as Master programs and internships.
+There is no doubt that your Bachelor of Sciences in Social Sciences (BScSS) will stand out on the labour market.
+However, the biggest added value of the programme lies in paving the way for ambitious follow-up trajectories, such as master programmes and internships.

 Your third bachelor year is designed to help you prepare for this choice.
-You major in one of the three social sciences composing the program.
-It allows you to build expertise in this domain, but without losing track of the other two.
-That way all choices for Master programs remain open, but you’ll have more insight on what you really want to master in.
+You major in one of the three social sciences composing the programme.
+It allows you to build expertise in this domain, but without losing track of the other two sciences.
+That way all choices for master programmes remain open, but you’ll have more insight on what you really want to master in.

-At the same time, this last bachelor year offers you multiple contacts with professionals from organisations gravitating around the EU institutions through guest lectures, site visits and internships.
+At the same time, this last bachelor year offers you multiple contacts with professionals from organisations gravitating around the EU institutions through guest lectures and site visits.
 It's a great way to start building your network, with an eye on the future.